 This 50-acre site around Pontoon Dock is home to the historic Millennium Mills, an iconic 20th century flour mill, and the distinctive Grade II-listed Silo D, both of which will be restored as part of the development.
-Silvertown Quays will have a total of 7 million sq ft of residential and commercial space, public parks and improved access to the water including the new Silvertown Bridge.
+Silvertown will be linked to the Elizabeth Line station at Custom House by a new bridge across Royal Victoria Dock.

-Percentage affordable – 20% in Phase 1, rising across the rest of the site
+Percentage affordable – 50% across the site (by habitable room)

 Albert Island will be the first new shipyard on the Thames for over a century, with sustainability at its core and a hub for engineering, logistics and infrastructure.